 How to use a computer keyboard

 A computer keyboard is an input device used with all types of computers.
 Newer devices like a smartphone and tablet even still use an on-screen keyboard.
 This page is designed to help new computer users become more familiar and efficient with their keyboard.
 For new users, we suggest reading through all of the below sections and doing all of the practices.
-If you are familiar with the keyboard but want to be more efficient, click on any of the links below to jump to the section that interests you.

 - Connecting the keyboard.

 - Familiarizing yourself with the keyboard.

 - Overview of each section of the keyboard.